peterkappelt/Tradfri-FHEM/README.md

 This is a small extension module for the FHEM Home-Control software.
 It enables connectivity to an IKEA Trådfri gateway.

+## About this branch (cf-dev)

+This branch is used to evaluate other options for CoAP clients, here Eclipse Californium.
+It is one step into the direction of realtime updating of the device parameters.

 ## Install to FHEM
 Run the following commands to add this repository to your FHEM setup:
 ```